evrythng/reactor-testing/README.md

 1. `$ git clone https://github.com/evrythng/reactor-testing && cd reactor-testing`

-2. Set up `config.json` according to your needs:
+2. Set up a `config.json` according to your needs:

     - `apiKey` - The Trusted App API key.
     - `event` - Relative location of the JSON file describing the event to